BrianHCombes/SelfEd-Tutorial-Javascript/SelfEd-Javascript-Functions-Asynchronous-Calls/README.md

                     | 01/27/2017 (Update)
 **Archive_Title:**  | SelfEd-Javascript-Functions-Asynchronous-Calls
-**Objective:**      | To better understand asynchronous functions (calls) to better understand things like 'promises' **Catalyst:**       | Was reviewing node.js, namely these references: **[{ nodeJS callbacks }](https://www.tutorialspoint.com/nodejs/nodejs_callbacks_concept.htm)   [{ SelfEd-Javascript-Functions-Closures }](https://github.com/BrianHCombes/SelfEd-Tutorials-Javascript/tree/master/SelfEd-Javascript-Functions-Closures)   [{ SelfEd-NodeJS-Server-Creating-Of-B }]()** and still felt unsatisfied about the underlying mechanism that makes a function asynchronous.
+**Objective:**      | To better understand asynchronous functions (calls) to better understand things like 'promises' **Catalyst 1:**     | Was reviewing node.js, namely these references: **[{ nodeJS callbacks }](https://www.tutorialspoint.com/nodejs/nodejs_callbacks_concept.htm)   [{ SelfEd-Javascript-Functions-Closures }](https://github.com/BrianHCombes/SelfEd-Tutorials-Javascript/tree/master/SelfEd-Javascript-Functions-Closures)   [{ SelfEd-NodeJS-Server-Creating-Of-B }]()** and still felt unsatisfied about the underlying mechanism that makes a function asynchronous.
 Explanations seemed lacking and examples seemed overly complicated.
 But I have a hunch and am developing that hunch in this SelfEd.
+**Catalyst 2:**     | Also was having trouble moving the RESTful call **_$http.get_** from a controller to a service method in Angular.

 **References:**       | **Sites visited to learn and apply to this SelfEd**